 Hand mirror: You’ll need this to use in collaboration with your bathroom mirror to see the back of your head and hard to reach areas when brushing.

-Revised from Kado of Elite Spins
+Adapted with permission from Kado of Elite Spins.